insarlab/MintPy/docs/dask.md

 cd FernandinaSenDT128/mintpy
 ifgram_inversion.py inputs/ifgramStack.h5 --cluster local -w no --num-worker 2
 ifgram_inversion.py inputs/ifgramStack.h5 --cluster local -w no --num-worker 8
-ifgram_inversion.py inputs/ifgramStack.h5 --cluster no  -w no
 ```
-It should take around 30 seconds.  `-w no` switches off weighting in the network inversion to make it fast.
+It should take around 30 seconds. `-w no` switches off weighting in the network inversion, which increases computational speed at the cost of accuracy.
+Leaving out the `-w` option will cause `ifgram_inversion.py` to use a more accurate, but much slower inversion algorithm.

 To test `dask_jobqueue`, try:
 ```
 ifgram_inversion.py inputs/ifgramStack.h5 --cluster slurm -w no --num-worker 4
 ifgram_inversion.py inputs/ifgramStack.h5 --cluster pbs -w no --num-worker 4